houshym/ossm-fed/Readme.md

 ```

  ## Federation in action
-To see , create some load in the bookinfo app in rosa-prod-mesh.
+To see federation, create some load in the bookinfo app in rosa-prod-mesh.
 For example:
 ```bash
 oc config use-context rosa
 oc apply -n prod-bookinfo -f rosa-prod/vs-split-details-prod-stg-dev.yaml